ChurchApps/FreeShowWeb/src/routes/docs/actions/+page.md

 Add custom animations for text or items, on the selected slides.

+### Emitters

+In the bottom right you can click "Manage emitters" to create emitters used to send OSC/HTTP messages, this way you can set up message templates that can be used with the "Emit data" action.
+For one emitter you must set the receiver signal location.
+Then it's ready to be used, but adding message templates can be useful.
+If the "Value" field is empty you can add a custom value to that later, if not it will be fixed to the set value.
+If the type is OSC the "Name" input can be set to anything.

 ## FAQ

 - **How to play a specific slide?**